Why Diversity Matters

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-Traditionally, undergraduate students range in age from 18 to 22.
+The traditional student is between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Bakke Graduate University, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Bakke Graduate University #1,337 in the nation for student age diversity.
+At Bakke Graduate University, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Bakke Graduate University #3,619 in the nation for student age diversity.

 Review Age Diversity at Bakke Graduate University

-Analyze the age range of Bakke Graduate University undergraduates with the following bar chart.
+Analyze the age range of Bakke Graduate University students with the following chart.

 Questions About Diversity